1982 Malaysian general election

 General elections were held in Malaysia between Thursday, 22 April and Monday, 26 April 1982.
 Voting took place in all 154 parliamentary constituencies of Malaysia, each electing one Member of Parliament to the Dewan Rakyat, the dominant house of Parliament.
 State elections also took place in 293 state constituencies (except Sabah and Sarawak) on the same day.
 It was the first election for Mahathir Mohamad as Prime Minister since his appointment to this position in 1981.

 The result was a victory for Barisan Nasional, which won 132 of the 154 seats.
+The coalition made significant gains in urban constituencies, reducing the Democratic Action Party's representation from 16 seats to nine.
 Voter turnout was 74%.

+Polling was conducted in stages.
+Most parliamentary constituencies voted on 22 April, while polling in Sabah was held on 26 April, when the remaining parliamentary results were determined.

+Background

+The general election was called less than a year after Mahathir succeeded as Prime Minister in July 1981.
+It was the first general election contested under Mahathir's leadership and was widely regarded as the new administration's first electoral test.

+On 21 March 1982, Mahathir announced that Parliament would be dissolved on 29 March and expressed hope that the general election would be held in April.
+He also advised all state governments, except Sabah and Sarawak, to dissolve their legislative assemblies.
+Sabah and Sarawak did not participate in the concurrent state elections, as they had held state elections in 1981 and 1979 respectively.